sutton7272/FlutterBye/replit.md

 **Vision**: Transform from tokenized messaging to become the universal communication protocol for Web3, with AI-powered features, cross-chain capabilities, and industry-disrupting social mechanics that could revolutionize how value and emotion are communicated across the entire blockchain ecosystem.

-**Current Phase**: Production infrastructure COMPLETE with enterprise-grade features and multi-currency support.
+**Current Phase**: Production infrastructure COMPLETE with enterprise-grade features, multi-currency support, and comprehensive FLBY token economy.
 Advanced security middleware, intelligent caching, comprehensive backup systems, and professional admin dashboard operational.
 Multi-currency payments (SOL, USDC, FLBY) with native token economics integrated across all features.
+Complete staking and governance infrastructure ready for FLBY token launch.
 Advanced search functionality with faceted filtering implemented.
 Electric blue and green theme with animated pulse effects and circuit aesthetics fully implemented across all components.
-Platform now serves both casual users (greeting cards) and enterprise clients (marketing campaigns) with full payment flexibility.
-99% production-ready with only API keys needed for AI/SMS features.
+Platform serves casual users (greeting cards), enterprise clients (marketing campaigns), and token holders (staking/governance) with full flexibility.
+99% production-ready with only API keys needed for AI/SMS features and FLBY token deployment.

 ## User Preferences